-When I first met Jack Herer in the summer of 1990 (shown here in 2009 using my vaporizer) I had no idea that the woman who I met him through would be sitting across from me at a craft beer bar in Berlin four years ago.
+When I first met Jack Herer in the summer of 1990 (shown here in 2009 using my vaporizer) I had no idea that the woman who I met him through would be sitting across from me at a craft beer bar in Berlin twenty eight years later.

 Before meeting him in that summer of 1990, I had already read Jack’s pioneering book on cannabis, The Emperor Wears No Clothes, published in 1985.
 This book was the beginning of Jack Herer’s fame among cannabis connoiseurs, culminating with the cannabis strain—oops, better call it a cannabis cultivar for the new-school cannabis terminology police—named after him which is still popular today.